phalcon-orphanage/docs/en/api/Phalcon_Cache_Backend.rst

 Class **Phalcon\\Cache\\Backend**
 =================================

 This class implements common functionality for backend adapters.
-All the backend cache adapter must extend this class
+A backend cache adapter may extend this class

 Methods